contreraskallens/comparative-approach-acquisition/README.md

 * `kidd_garcia_tallies.csv`

-	Extracted from Kidd & Garcia (2021).
+	Extracted from Kidd & Garcia (In press).
 How diverse is child language acquisition?.
-See Appendix A https://psyarxiv.com/jpeyq.
+First Language.
+See Appendix A of preprint for data https://psyarxiv.com/jpeyq.

 * `many_babies.csv`